Francis Goya: Biography

 percussionist for The Shadows.
 This LP was recorded in London for CBS.
-Thanks to J J Band, Francis Goya took part in a tour over Europe and Africa.
+Thanks to JJ Band, Francis Goya took part in a tour of Europe and Africa.

-He also became a studio guitar player, and played on the stage with performers of different styles, such as Demis Roussos, The Three Degrees, Vicky Leandros, and others.
+He also became a studio guitar player and played on the stage with performers of different styles, such as Demis Roussos, The Three Degrees, Vicky Leandros, and others.

 Nostalgia

-In 1975, he released his first solo LP Nostalgia, which quickly reached top positions in the charts.
+In 1975, he released his first solo LP, Nostalgia, which quickly reached top positions in the charts.
 Nostalgia was a tender and romantic melody written by Francis Goya and his father.
 That was the beginning of his international career.

 Francis Goya toured with his performances all over the world, from Asia to Latin America, South Africa, Russia etc.

 Between the tours, he recorded at least one new album; their number has already reached 35 LPs and CDs, and most of them have the status of a gold disc or platinum disc.

 As of today, Francis Goya has sold millions of his albums all over the world; this is quite a rare case for instrumental music.

 Francis Goya directed the Eurovision orchestra in Rome in 1991 and in Millstreet in 1993 during the Luxembourgish performances.

 Latin American influence

 Francis Goya has always admired Latin American music.
 In 1991, he decided to record, concurrently with instrumental music, a CD containing Brazilian songs (Bahia Lady).
 The timbre of his voice and passionate guitar-playing turned out to be a marvelous combination, and the public liked it.

-He decided to continue working in this way, and, in 1992 and 1993 released two new albums of the same style (Noche Latino and Festival Latino).
+He decided to continue working in this way, and, in 1992 and 1993, released two new albums of the same style (Noche Latino and Festival Latino).

 1994 was the year for “going back to the roots”, for releasing a new CD of instrumental music, and for a tour of over fifty concerts in the Netherlands.

-In 1996 a new musical CD in the New Age was released (Gondwana).
+In 1996, a new musical CD in the New Age was released (Gondwana).
 In 1998 Francis Goya recorded beautiful songs of Jacques Brel, these were released on a CD and distributed all over Europe.
 Later, a duet album with Richard Clayderman was recorded.

 Wind from the East

-The Moscow Nights which was recorded in Moscow, was released in 1981 in all countries of the former Soviet Union, and won enormous success; this allowed Francis Goya to become a West-European star in Eastern Europe.
+The Moscow Nights which was recorded in Moscow, was released in 1981 in all countries of the former Soviet Union, and won enormous success; this allowed Francis Goya to become a Western European star in Eastern Europe.